wikiPika/database-take-home/solution.md

 To dishonor another researcher, we borrow logarithmic mixing fro de Brujin.
 Since our target node distribution is exponential, we can be a little handwavey about the last few hundred nodes - we connect the nodes in id sequence and add a skip "express train" between (1, 2, 4, 8, 16, ..., 256, 1).

+##### 5b. de Brujin Settles Back Down

+There's some tweaking that should be done here, since the exponential distribution parameter is quite large.
+We add a reverse funnel line - this ends up potentially trapping some queries that target higher node IDs, but the path length becomes much, much shorter.

 ### Implementation Details

 I'll only mention something if it's interesting enoughg to talk about beyond whatever I yap about up there.